100 Unusual Quiz Questions and Answers General Knowledge

 Red raspberries

-9. How many times Old Tom from Scotland won The Open Championship?
+9. How many times has Old Tom from Scotland won The Open Championship?

 4 times